-There are a ton of options of places to eat on the Island.
+There are a ton of options for places to eat on the Island.
 We always opted for places that had a nice view and were outside on the water.
 Below we list our favorites.

 They also had really good fish tacos.
-Plus they make their fries from potatoes everyday so they are huge and fresh.
+Plus they make their fries from potatoes every day so they are huge and fresh.

 We also really liked the owners – they were always so welcoming!

 The food here was OK but the setting and the ambiance was great!
 You are right on the bay and the sunsets were amazing.
 Plus they had live music like every night.
 It was always one of our favorite places to go out for the night.

 Similar to Tequila Sunset where you can sit on the Bay and have a gorgeous view of the sunset.
 They also have a big dance floor and have live music every day as well.

 A huge restaurant area with a dance club upstairs.
 They also had buffet specials and a regular menu.
 Also along the bay with awesome views and an amazing sunset.

 This one is on the ocean side.
 They have a nice indoor seated restaurant with a unique menu or an outdoor bar seating area with live music and a smaller menu.
 There is also a volleyball court on the beach.